Under the surface

 By Steven Powell, email@example.com, 803-777-1923

-If you think rivers are what send terrestrial rainfall back into the oceans, you don’t know the half of it.
+If you think rivers are the sole conduits through which water flows into the oceans, you don’t know the half of it.
 And that fraction keeps shrinking.
-According to new research, it might be that only one-fifth of the water flowing from the continents into the Atlantic and Indo-Pacific Oceans runs through overland channels of water.
+According to new research, it might be that only one-fifth of the water flowing from the continents every day into the Atlantic and Indo-Pacific Oceans runs through overland channels of water.
 And just as surprising, a vast amount flows into the land from the ocean.

 Developing the tools of the trade